December 26, 2018

 Intermittent fasting was one of the biggest diet trends that provided people with an ironclad solution for weight loss in 2018.
 To round out the year, another form of intermittent fasting is being introduced to the mainstream: the OMAD diet.

-OMAD stands for “one meal a day” and that is the gist of the diet.
-The OMAD diet involves someone eating only one meal daily — during a specific one hour period of the day — and then fasting the other 23 hours.
+OMAD stands for “one meal a day” and succinctly describes the diet: eatingone meal daily — during a specific one hour period of the day — and then fasting the other 23 hours.
 Consistent with other forms of intermittent fasting, fasters are “allowed” to drink black coffee or other non-calorie beverages during their fasting time — but nothing else, according to Women’s Health.

-On OMAD, participants are instructed to eat their one meal during the same four-hour window every day, says Jen Oikarinen, a clinical dietitian with Banner University Medical Center Phoenix, to Women’s Health.
-"Consistency is emphasized in the OMAD diet," she explains.
+On OMAD, participants are instructed to eat their one meal within one hour of their four-hour window every day, Jen Oikarinen, a clinical dietitian with Banner University Medical Center Phoenix, told Women’s Health.
+"Consistency is emphasized in the OMAD diet."

 • You should only be eating one meal per day